Davide255/LVIE/README.md

 - [X] *Saturation* thanks to the HSL color space conversion
 - [X] *Contrast* (in grayscale images at the moment) expanding the color histogram's range
 - [ ] *Lights & Shadows*
-- [X] *White balance* (calculates White Points in uv chromacity coordinates from the correlated colour temperature, moves on the isothermal line according to tint difference and applies chromatic adaptation using the Bradford Transform)
+- [X] *White balance (tint and temp)* (calculates White Points in uv chromacity coordinates from the correlated colour temperature, moves on the isothermal line according to tint difference and applies chromatic adaptation using the Bradford Transform)
-- [ ] *Tint*
 - [X] *General Hue* with the HSL color space